Uzay-G/whorl/README.md

 ```

 Feel free to contribute!
 Note because this was a quick side project I was pretty lax on supervision with claude code, which was very useful.
+I will soon release a blog with info on how I use whorl.

 ## License